 If the driver works for a company, that company is liable for an accident the driver causes.

 Trucking companies should carry comprehensive insurance policies.
 If a trucker causes an accident, injury victims can file an insurance claim.

 Be aware that insurance companies often fight claims.
 The trucking company or insurer will look for ways to reduce their liability.

 - Offering you a lowball settlement

 Insurance companies have their own team of lawyers and experts.
 To level the playing field, you should probably contact a lawyer.

-Your lawyer can determine your best options.
+Your truck accident attorney in Macon can determine your best options.
 If the trucking company was at fault, you can seek compensation for what you’ve suffered.